Andy Beshear: Drugs

-Beshear said that a significant driver of incarceration in Kentucky is the drug epidemic, and opined that Kentucky "must reduce the overall size of our incarcerated population...
+Beshear has said that a significant driver of incarceration in Kentucky is the drug epidemic and that Kentucky "must reduce the overall size of our incarcerated population...
 We don't have more criminals.
 We just put more people in our prisons and jails."

+Cannabis

 Beshear is of the view that possession of cannabis should never result in incarceration.
 He supported legalization of medical cannabis.
 In November 2022, Beshear signed an executive order to allow medical marijuana possession and to regulate delta-8-THC.
 On March 31, 2023, he signed SB 47, which established a medical cannabis program in Kentucky.

+On June 2, 2026, Beshear issued an executive order expanding medical cannabis access, adding 15 new qualifying conditions, including sickle cell disease, Crohn's disease, glaucoma, and ulcerative colitis.

+Opioids

+In April 2026, Beshear announced overdose deaths in Kentucky had declined for four consecutive years.
+This included a 22.9% decrease from 2024 and a 50.8% decrease from 2021, which saw the highest number of overdose deaths ever recorded in Kentucky.

 Economic policy

 Beshear announces construction of a new paper mill in Henderson, 2021.

 Beshear opposes the Kentucky right-to-work law.

-In 2019, Beshear pledged to bring more advanced manufacturing jobs and health care jobs to Kentucky, to offset job losses due to the decline of coal.
-He is providing funds to help communities throughout the state, establishing industrial parks, and assisting in job growth.
+In 2019, Beshear pledged to bring more advanced manufacturing jobs and health care jobs to Kentucky, to offset job losses due to the decline of coal and has taken steps to that end.

-After the Kentucky legislature voted to allow distilleries and breweries to qualify for a sales tax break on new equipment, Beshear vetoed the provision.
-In April 2020, the Kentucky legislature overrode the veto.

 In June 2021, Beshear signed an executive order to allow college athletes to receive name, image, and likeness compensation.
-It made Kentucky the first state to do so via executive order; six other states had done so through legislation.
+Kentucky was the first state to do so by executive order; six other states had done so by legislation.

-In June 2025, Beshear and Norton Children's announced plans to build a new pediatric care campus on more than 150 acres in Jefferson County.
-Beshear said, "We are going to build one of—if not the—largest pediatric health campuses in the country, creating 1,000 jobs for this hospital complex.
-That makes this the largest jobs announcement in Kentucky this year."
-He also said he expected more than $1 billion to be invested in the project over time.

-In October 2025, the Beshear administration reported that since he became governor in December 2019, his administration has announced more than 1,200 private-sector new-location and expansion projects totaling more than $40 billion in announced investments and creating over 63,000 new jobs.

-During Beshear's tenure as governor, many major US and foreign corporations, including ExxonMobil, Apple, Envision AESC, Canadian Solar, General Matter, General Motors, Ford, GE Appliances, Kingspan Group, Toyota, and Beam Suntory, have expanded their presence in Kentucky.
+In August 2025, Beshear expressed his support for unions in response to an election at BlueOval SK Battery Park.
+In December 2025, he said Kentucky would "remain the EV battery capital of the U.S." even after layoffs of the Hardin County plant's entire workforce.

 Education

 In 2019, Beshear pledged to include a $2,000 pay raise for all Kentucky teachers in his budgets (at what he estimated would be a cost of $84 million).
 Republican House Majority Floor Leader John Carney rejected the proposal.
 Beshear has proposed such a pay raise in his budgets, but the Kentucky legislature has not included such raises in the budgets it passed.

-Beshear is opposed to all charter schools in Kentucky, saying "schools run by corporations are not public schools."
-He says that funding them would violate the state constitution.
+Beshear has voiced opposition to charter schools, commenting that "schools run by corporations are not public schools" and that funding them violates the state constitution.
+The Kentucky Supreme Court agreed, unanimously striking down a charter school funding law.